One Book South Dakota

 Click the button below to host a One Book South Dakota discussion featuring "Unfollow" and a scholar to lead the discussion.
 More on the selection and author can be found by scrolling down the page.

 !!
-Due to the coronavirus pandemic, SDHC's grant-sponsored programs will be virtual-only through the end of July, at which point we will reevaluate public safety concerns and decide if it is safe to hold in-person gatherings.
-Please contact us at email@example.com with questions. !!
+Due to the coronavirus pandemic, SDHC's grant-sponsored programs are virtual-only.
+A small number of in-person gatherings requiring preapproval may be supported through application of COVID-19 health and safety protocols.
+Please contact us at firstname.lastname@example.org with questions. !!

 Scroll down to read about our 2020 selection.
 You can also:

 - Read about our past selections

 - Use the Unfollow Reader's Guide for your discussion

 Megan Phelps-Roper signs copies of her book, "Unfollow: A Memoir of Loving and Leaving the Westboro Baptist Church" after it was revealed as the 2020 One Book South Dakota Dec.
 3.

 The 2020 One Book South Dakota is "Unfollow: A Memoir of Loving and Leaving the Westboro Baptist Church" by Megan Phelps-Roper of Clark, S.D.

 Readers around the state, including those participating in SDHC-funded book club programs, will read and discuss Phelps-Roper's book leading up to the Oct.
 2-4, 2020 South Dakota Festival of Books.